 Check if the Pdf is stored as a URL.

 Get the URL if the Pdf is stored as a URL.
-Throws an Error if the Pdf is not stored as a URL.
+Raises an exception if the Pdf is not stored as a URL.

 URL Handling